wilkins88/ApexLibs/docs/how-tos/testing/mocking-classes.md

 Provided as a part of this library is a mock that simply returns whatever value is provided to it.
 This is convenient in a variety of situations where we can treat a dependency as a black-box that just spits out a simple output (regardless of input, which we can control in tests anyways).

 To apply, simply inject a mapping to the ReturnValueMethodMock class with the return value injected into the ReturnValueMethodMock constructor.
-Consider the following classes
+Consider the following classes:

 ### SampleClass.cls